Adri6336/gpt-voice-conversation-chatbot/README.md

 # Content Moderation

-The moderation uses both OpenAI's moderation tool and NTLK.
+The moderation uses both OpenAI's moderation tool and NLTK.
 Combined, they hope to prevent the use of GPT-3 that is outside of OpenAI's useage policy.
 This is not an infaliable method though, so please exercise caution with what you give GPT-3.